stevedekorte/strvct.net/docs/ProjectOverview.md

 #### Domain Object Tiles

-**Summary Tiles** are used to represent domain objects and to navigate the domain model.
+**Summary Tiles** are the default tiles used to represent domain objects and to navigate the domain model.
 They typically display a title, subtitle, and optional left and right sidebars.

 <diagram>
 Summary Tile
 <object type="image/svg+xml" data="diagrams/svg/summary-tile.svg" style="width: 100%; height: auto;">[SVG diagram]</object>
 </diagram>

+More specialized tiles can be also used to represent domain objects.
+For example, for a domain model representing a Markdown document, and composed of domain objects such as **Heading**, **Paragraph** objects, with corresponding **HeadingTile** and **ParagraphTile** objects to represent each element in the document.

 #### Property Tiles